-- Art.
+Art.
 1. Match Takedowns.
 A takedown shall be awarded when, from the neutral position, a competitor gains control of the opponent by taking the opponent down to the mat in bounds and beyond reaction.

-Exception: Rule 4.2.2. - Art.
-2. Hand-Touch Takedown.
-To award a takedown, reaction time is not required in instances in which a wrestler has rear-standing neutral control of their opponent and from the standing position the defending wrestler's hand comes in contact with the mat.
-(See Illustrations.) - Art.
-3. Neutral Danger Zone Takedown.
+Art.
+2. Neutral Danger Zone Takedown.
 When in the neutral position, the referee shall announce a neutral danger signal (NDS) anytime a wrestler exposes their shoulders to the mat at any angle less than 90 degrees (neutral danger zone).
 The danger zone utilizes near fall criteria outlined in Rule 4.5.1, but replaces 45 degrees with any angle less than 90 degrees.
-The NDS announcement shall occur anytime a wrestler is voluntarily or involuntarily in the neutral danger zone, beyond reaction time, and will continue until the wrestler is out of the danger zone or a takedown is awarded. - Art.
-4. Neutral Danger Signal.
-The NDS is a verbal announcement of the word "danger," followed by a verbal three count.
+The NDS announcement shall occur anytime a wrestler is voluntarily or involuntarily in the neutral danger zone, beyond reaction time, and will continue until the wrestler is out of the danger zone or a takedown is awarded.
+A neutral danger signal is not announced when both wrestlers are in the danger zone simultaneously.

+Art.
+3. Neutral Danger Signal.
+The NDS is a mandatory verbal announcement of the word "danger," followed by a verbal three count.
 Whenever possible, the referee also should include a visual indication of the count.
 If the referee reaches the third count and the wrestler is still in the danger zone, the opposing wrestler is awarded a takedown.